 On 14 October 2017, it’s been exactly seven years since Red Bull Stratos, the historic record dive, when Felix Baumgartner jumped off a specially built capsule from approximately 40 kilometres into the stratosphere and therewith broke numerous aeronautic world records.

-From October 14 2019 to January 14 2020 the Red Bull Stratos exhibition is on show at Planetarium 1 in St. Petersburg, Russia.
+Currently the Red Bull Stratos exhibition is on show at the Swiss Museum of Transport in Lucerne.

 For more information click here.